jbockler/vcr-unused_cassettes/README.md

 This gem provides a way to detect unused [VCR](https://github.com/vcr/vcr) cassettes.
 It is intended to be used in a test suite to ensure that all VCR cassettes are being used.
 You could run this in your CI pipeline to ensure that no cassettes are being left behind.

+Be aware that the recognition of the cassettes that are in use is really basic.
+If you do some more complex stuff this Gem might not be able to detect all cassettes that are in use.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: